British Comedy Guide

 The second series ended with another tantalising literal cliff hanger - Alan, Joanna and Martin were left hanging over the same cliff in a camper van this time.
 Alan and Joanna had stolen the mobile home they were dangling in as part of an attempt to escape from the law (Alan had accidentally killed Joanna's dwarf cousin when a practical joke badly backfired).

 Fans then had another agonising wait before they could find out what happened to the occupants of the camper van and discover whether Caroline would indeed marry Guy, or if Mac's diagnosis was a mistake.
 To pass time fans discussed every possible plot arc in minute detail on the various GW forums that existed on the net at the time, with two camps being built up; the "Caromacs" (people who wanted Caroline to go with Mac) and the "Guyolines" (people who wanted Caroline to end up with Guy).
-Eventually the final special was broadcast, but bizarrely it was first shown in Australia and Belgium (on the 29th December) before Channel 4 showed it on the 4th January 2007.
+Eventually the final special was broadcast, but bizarrely it was first shown in Australia and Belgium (on the 29th December) before Channel 4 broadcast it on the 4th January 2007.

 As the final special episode went out it became apparent that the writers had taken the bold move of confirming to viewers that Mac was actually indeed dying and it wasn't an administration mistake with his notes, which is what many fans had been hoping they would say.
 Despite Mac's impending death, he married Caroline anyway after she had - somewhat un-surprisingly - quickly tired of Guy's massive ego.